-The opportunity to enroll in World Geography is based on a student's report card grades (minimum of a 3.0 GPA in Social Studies), a basic geography assessment, and a teacher rubric based on classroom work ethic.
+The opportunity to enroll in World Geography is based on a student's report card grades (Minimum of a 3.0 in Social Studies), a basic geography assessment and a teacher rubric based on classroom work ethic.
 Discipline records and tardiness/absenteeism will also be considered to determine a student's opportunity to enroll.
 This does not guarantee enrollment; this only qualifies a student for consideration.
-The combination of scores will determine enrollment.
-In order for a student to receive a Carnegie unit, the student must earn at least a 2.5 for the final average in that subject.
+Students who qualify for consideration will be required to turn in a writing sample to be scored.
+The combination of scores (including the writing sample) will determine enrollment.
+In order for the student to receive a Carnegie unit, the student must earn at least a 2.5 for the final average in that subject.